Beta Coronae Borealis: Nomenclature

-β Coronae Borealis (Latinised to Beta Coronae Borealis) is the system's Bayer designation.
+β Coronae Borealis, Latinised to Beta Coronae Borealis, is the system's Bayer designation, and is abbreviated Beta CrB or β CrB.
 The designations of the two components as Beta Coronae Borealis A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 It bore the traditional name Nusakan, from Arabic النسقان al-nasaqān "the two lines [of stars]", originally a pair of asterisms - a northern line mostly in Hercules, and a southern line in Serpens and Ophiuchus.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Nusakan for the component Beta Coronae Borealis A on 12 September 2016.

 In Chinese, 貫索 (Guàn Suǒ), meaning Rope Binding, refers to an asterism consisting of Beta Coronae Borealis, Pi Coronae Borealis, Theta Coronae Borealis, Alpha Coronae Borealis, Gamma Coronae Borealis, Delta Coronae Borealis, Epsilon Coronae Borealis, Iota Coronae Borealis and Rho Coronae Borealis.
 Consequently, the Chinese name for Beta Coronae Borealis itself is 貫索三 (Guàn Suǒ sān, the Third Star of Rope Binding).